 All nut and seed butters are rich in both protein and fat, which is one of the reasons I like to feed them to my kids: they stave off hunger over the long haul.
 And while most of the fat in nut butters is the “good” kind, it does make them calorically dense, roughly 90 to 100 calories a tablespoon.
 So enjoy your nut butters, but keep the portion reasonable.
 Also, look for natural nut butters without added sugar or hydrogenated fat, two additions that diminish nutritional value.

 The most common way for kids to eat nut butter, is of course, on a PB&J. But a little imagination and the options are endless.
 Grab a jar of sunflower seed butter, or almond butter, or yes, peanut butter, and get smearing.

 Using an apple corer, remove the core from the center of an apple.
 Cut the apple crosswise to make two 1/3-inch thick slices.
 Spread one apple slice with your favorite nut or seed butter.
 Sprinkle with granola.
 Set the second apple slice on top.
 Great as a main course for breakfast or lunch.

 Snap a whole-grain graham cracker in half and scatter 8 or so chocolate chips on top of one half (the darker the chocolate, the better for you!).
 Heat in a toaster oven until the chocolate softens (less than a minute).
 Remove from the oven and spread the chocolate over the graham cracker.
 Smear the other half with peanut butter and sandwich the two together.
 A healthy and filling sweet.

 Cut the crusts off 1 slice of whole wheat bread.
 Cut the slice in half lengthwise.
 Soften the bread in the microwave for 10 seconds.
-Spread a thin layer of almond butter and jam on both slices.
+Spread a thin layer of peanut or other nut butter and jam on both slices.
 Roll up like sushi and eat with chopsticks.
 A fun alternative to a standard sandwich.